Ratification Date: 28 Feb 2017

 Retired Greyhounds should not be subjected to extensions of the rules of racing.
 Existing local animal laws provide adequately for the control and management of dogs in public places.

-- Removal of compulsory legislative muzzling requirements for pet Greyhounds while in a public place.
+- In those jurisdictions which are yet to do so, there should be removal of the compulsory legislative muzzling requirements for pet Greyhounds while in a public place.